Mario Party 7: Critical response

 Mario Party 7 received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 Reviewers generally praised the eight-player mechanics and minigame selection, though felt that there was not enough new content overall to distinguish the game from the six previous home console installments, particularly Mario Party 6.
-In concluding his review for IGN, Matt Casamassina wrote: "Mario Party 7 is still entertaining, but I'd be a liar if I wrote that I'm not growing bored with new iterations of the same old formula."
+Concluding his review for IGN, Matt Casamassina wrote: "Mario Party 7 is still entertaining, but I'd be a liar if I wrote that I'm not growing bored with new iterations of the same old formula."

 Multiple critics praised the multiplayer game modes, including the content with eight-player support.
 Casamassina wrote that the multiplayer experience was "as robust and enjoyable as ever" and praised the varying aesthetics and unique obstacles of the game boards.
 GameSpys Dave Kosak referred to the board gimmicks as interesting, though criticized the pacing of the board games.
 Other critics similarly felt that the pacing was affected by having to wait for every player to take their turn, including computer-controlled characters, and advised competing only with human players.
-Critical response toward the game's single-player mode was less favorable, with Casamassina deriding this mode as "worthless" due to being "marred by tediously slow computer-controlled character interactions".
+Critical response toward the single-player mode was less favorable, with Casamassina deriding this mode as "worthless" due to being "marred by tediously slow computer-controlled character interactions".

 Reception toward the minigames was generally positive, with Nintendo World Reports Josh Daugherty lauding the selection as "the best to date", while Casamassina agreed that the minigames were usually enjoyable and served as the game's "main attraction".
 Russ Fischer of GamesRadar+ opined that the minigames were "[l]udicrously varied", with GameSpys Dave Kosak adding that the minigames were well-crafted.
 However, some reviewers criticized the implementation of the microphone add-on in certain minigames, with Casamassina stating that its inclusion felt forced and unnecessary, while Eurogamers Ellie Gibson noted inconsistency with commands being recognized.
 Miscellaneous criticism toward the minigames included some minigames ending too quickly, not being reliant on skill, or being too similar to those in previous installments.
 The requirement to unlock many of the minigames by playing through board games also elicited criticism, as did the infrequency with which minigames were played.